Spaces of tight contact structures in dimension 3: Applications.

+We prove Theorem \ref{thm:LegendrianBoundary}.
+Recall that we have proven in Corollary \ref{thm:J1S1} that the inclusion of the diffeomorphism group of the $2$-disk into the contactomorphism group of the space of cooriented contact elements over a disk is a homotopy equivalence, which is a particular case of the result.
+Let $(V,\xi)$ be any Legendrian fibration over a compact orientable surface with non-empty boundary $S$.
+Consider the natural inclusion We will use the microfibration argument to mimic the proof given by Giroux and Massot \cite{GirouxMassot} in the $\pi_0$-case.
+The beautiful proof given by Giroux and Massot for the $\pi_0$ statement is based on reducing the complexity of the $3$-manifold $V$ by cutting $V$ over an annulus fibered over properly embedding non-separating arcs and applying an inductive argument.

+More precisely, let $e:A\hookrightarrow (V,\xi)$ a convex embedding of an annulus fibered over a non-separating properly embedded arc on $S$.
+Do note that the characteristic foliation of the annulus $A$ is given by the Legendrian fibers (rullings) and $2d$ transversing Legendrian divides (parallel to the arc over which the annulus is fibered), between each Legendrian divide there is a dividing curve.
+We denote by $\Emb^e(A,V)$ the space of smooth embeddings that coincide with $e$ near the boundary and are isotopic to $e$.
+Denote also by $\Emb_\std^e(A,(V,\xi))\subseteq\Emb^e(A,V)$ the subspace of convex embeddings with the same characteristic foliation than $e$.
+The argument given in \cite{GirouxMassot} to check the injectivity of $i$ on $\pi_0$ was based on proving first the $\pi_0$-injectivity of the map from which one can deduce the isomorphism on $\pi_0$ stated above.
+To prove the $\pi_0$-injectivity of $j$ they proved that the inclusion $\Emb_\std^e(A,(V,\xi))\hookrightarrow \Emb^e(A,V)$ is $\pi_0$ injective, even more, the relative homotopy group $\pi_1(\Emb^e(A,V),\Emb_\std^e(A,(V,\xi)))=0$.
+This allowed them to induct on the number

+where $g(S)$ is the genus of $S$ and $\beta(S)$ the number of boundary components.
+The base case is when $n(S)=-3$, i.e. when $S$ is a disk.
+For this case the statement follows from Colin's argument \cite{Colin} applied to standard disks, see Giroux \cite{Giroux}.
+Do note, that we have already proved the parametric version of the base case in Corollary \ref{thm:J1S1}.
+Therefore, what remains to conclude is to study the inclusion $\Emb_\std^e(A,(V,\xi))\hookrightarrow \Emb^e(A,V)$ in a multiparametric fashion.
+That is the content of the following result:

+\begin{lemma} The inclusion $\Emb_\std^e(A,(V,\xi))\hookrightarrow \Emb^e(A,V)$ is a homotopy equivalence. \end{lemma} \begin{proof} We will make use of the microfibration trick to prove this statement.
+In order to do that we should \begin{itemize} \item [(i)] Prove the statement locally (in a neighbourhood) of $e(A)$. \item [(ii)] Prove that the space of standard embeddings smoothly isotopic to $e$ is $C^0$-dense into the space of smooth embeddings isotopic to $e$. \end{itemize} The second property (ii) was actually proved by Giroux and Massot \cite{GirouxMassot} in Proposition 2.4.\footnote{Recall that this $C^0$-closedness property it is usually required to run Colin's trick.} and follows from the fact that the Legendrian fiber cannot be destabilized.
+It is left to check (i).
+Let $U$ be an small tubular neighbourhood of $A$ (do note that $U$ is a solid tori).
+Since $A$ is convex we may take $U$ as an $I$-invariant neighbourhood.
+Moreover, it follows that $(U,\xi)$ is a standard solid torus.
+Therefore, in the following commutative diagram

-Since the maps between the fibers and the bases are homotopy equivalences it follows that is also a homotopy equivalence.
-This concludes the proof of (iii) and, thus, of Theorem \ref{thm:ContTorus}. \end{proof}
+the map inclusion between the fibers and the total spaces are homotopy equivalences (Theorem \ref{thm:StandardHandlebody}, therefore the map between the bases is a homotopy equivalence.
+Apply the microfibration argument to conclude. \end{proof}